Two Way Street Online

 Reporting and responding to harm or risk of harm

-Mandated notifiers have a legal obligation to notify the Child Abuse Report Line (CARL) as soon as practicable if they suspect on reasonable grounds that a child is or may be at risk of harm.
-All TWS employees are mandated reporters and are supported and encouraged to report the reasonable belief that a child or young person is or may be at risk of harm and in need of protection, and the child’s parents are unable or unwilling to protect the child.
+Mandated notifiers have a legal obligation to notify the Child Abuse Report Line (CARL) as soon as practicable if they suspect on reasonable grounds that a child or young person is or may be at risk of harm.
+All TWS employees are mandated reporters and are supported and encouraged to report the reasonable belief that a child or young person is or may be at risk of harm and in need of protection.

 Reporting concerns

-1. In the course of work hours, if the TWS staff member forms the view that protective concerns exist; they must discuss these concerns as soon as possible with an authorised person ie. the Director or General Manager.
-If a child is at immediate risk, the TWS staff member will report to South Australia Police (SAPOL) on 000.
+1. In the course of work hours, if the TWS staff member forms the view that a child or young person has been or is at risk of harm they must report to CARL on 13 14 78 or if a child or young person is at immediate risk, the TWS staff member will report to South Australia Police (SAPOL) on 000.
+The person who identifies the harm is the person to make the report to CARL/SAPOL.

-3. No other staff will be given identifying information about the family unless the authorised person feels that they need to know.
+2. No other staff will be given identifying information about the family unless an authorised person (Director or General Manager) feels that they need to know.

-5. The authorised person or staff person has discretion whether and if so when to notify the family involved that they are making a report.
-When the suspected abuse involves severe physical injury or sexual abuse, the family will generally not be notified before a report is made.
+4. The authorised person or staff member has discretion whether and if so when to notify the family involved that they are making a report.
+This will depend on whether notifying the family increases risk of harm to the child or young person.
+When the suspected harm involves severe physical injury or sexual abuse, the family will generally not be notified before a report is made.
 TWS will in these cases be guided by Child Protection as to if and when to notify the family.

-6. TWS and each staff member has a right to take any action to ensure that children and staff are safe at all times.
+5. TWS and each staff member have a right to take any action to ensure that children and staff are safe at all times.
 This may involve contacting the police if any person or family makes threats against staff.

-7. As part of the standard procedure, staff, the authorised person, will make careful documentation of concerns and any action taken.
+6. As part of the standard procedure, the staff member will make careful documentation of concerns and any action taken.
+This report will be reviewed by an authorised person and confidentially and securely stored.

 Reporting and responding to complaints or feedback